GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/qeextractscience.rst

     arc = iraf.head('arc.lis', nlines=1, Stdout=1)[0].strip()

-We complete the extraction of the science spectra.
+We correct for QE and complete the extraction of the science spectra.

 ::